Boeing's first astronaut flight called off at the last minute in latest setback

 With only a split second to take off, there was no time to work the latest trouble and everything was called off.
 It was not immediately clear why the computers aborted the countdown.

 Launch controllers were evaluating the data, said United Launch Alliance’s Dillon Rice.
-But it’s possible the team could try again as soon as Sunday.
+But it’s possible the team could try again as soon as Sunday, depending on what went wrong.

-Astronauts Butch Wilmore and Suni Williams remained in their capsule seats, as they awaited technicians to help them out.
+Technicians raced to the pad to help astronauts Butch Wilmore and Suni Williams out of the capsule atop the fully fueled Atlas V rocket at Cape Canaveral Space Force Station.
+Within an hour of the launch abort, the hatch was reopened.

-The first launch attempt on May 6 was delayed for leak checks and rocket repairs.
+It was the second launch attempt.
+The first try on May 6 was delayed for leak checks and rocket repairs.

-NASA wants a backup to SpaceX, which has been flying astronauts for four years.
+NASA wants a backup to SpaceX, which has been flying astronauts since 2020.

+Boeing should have launched its first crew around the same time as SpaceX, but its first test flight with no one on board in 2019 was plagued by severe software issues and never made it to the space station.

+A redo in 2022 fared better, but parachute problems and flammable later caused more delays.
+A small helium leak in the capsule’s propulsion system last month came on top of a rocket valve issue.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.